michodgs25/Somerset-Trails/README.md

 ----

 ### Testing website on mobile - iiiii
-Copied site link: https://michodgs24.github.io/Somerset-Trails/ and explored the site testing each feature and the testing was done on a Samsung S10 mobile device.
+Copied site link: https://michodgs24.github.io/Somerset-Trails/ and explored the site testing each feature and the testing was done on a Samsung Galaxy S10 mobile device.
 Also tested the smoothness of the scroll.

 #### - Summary: